vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 elements that are similar, when put together can create strong contrasts to other elements around them which basically separates them without much effort or extra design barriers.

+Elements that share similar characteristics appear to be more related to each other.

 ## White space